haadeescott/Cybersec-BPCS/README.md

   Encryption is solely depend on the text file.
 Upon Decryption, MessageBox will display the payload text.

  For image payload:
   Encryption is based on image file.
+Stego Image file will be saved as `finalstego.png`

   Upon Decryption, the image payload will be saved to local directory.
+Recovered Stego Image file will be saved as `RecoveredHiddenImage.png`

 ## Notes
 All the images used are non-directory "images" and the forms removed and modified from the site [Pexels](https://www.pexels.com/public-domain-images/), being transformed into `.png` and reduced or size for simpler tests.
-The links of each individual image are saved in the ImagesLinks.txt file.

 The main methods used are: read, save and manipulate the images using the imageio and numpy python libraries; transform imagem from Pure Binary Code to Canonical Gray Code and vice-versa; Check if a block of a bit plane is considered complex.